aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 Mentioned Heraclitus = tragic thinker

-H understood existence on the basis of an instinct of play Existence as an aesthetic phenomenon rather than moral or religious
+H understood existence on the basis of an instinct of [[thoughts/play|play]] Existence as an [[thoughts/aesthetic value|aesthetic]] phenomenon rather than moral or religious

 Affirmation of being